Why study Italian?

 Semester and Year Programs in France

 A semester program is available in cooperation with CIDEF, the language institute of the Université Catholique de l’Ouest in Angers.
 Consult the department or the Office of Study Abroad for information.
-A faculty member from University of Kansas, or from Texas A&M University in alternate years, leads the spring semester program.

 Year-long programs at French institutions are available through the International Student Exchange Program.
 Consult the Office of Study Abroad.